Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Fluence--DM distribution model

 Note, $\dm_\mathrm{host}'$ is the log-normal variate parameterized by $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$.
 Thus, $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ are the expected value and standard deviation of log($\dm_\mathrm{host}'$), not of $\dm_\mathrm{host}'$ itself.
 The median and standard deviation of $\dm_\mathrm{host}'$ can be obtained with the parameters $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ as follows:\footnote{\url{https://sites.google.com/site/probonto} \citep{probonto}}

 Throughout this work, to avoid confusion, we consider the log-normal variate $\dm_\mathrm{host}'$ so as to keep all values in physical units of pc~cm$^{-3}$.
-We also quote the median of the log-normal distribution rather than the mean, as the median is more robust to outliers present in a skewed distribution.
+We also quote the median of $P(\dm_\mathrm{host}')$ rather than the mean, as it is a log-normal distribution that we expect to be skewed by the existence of atypical, but plausible, sources with high host $\dm$ contributions, and the median is more robust against outliers in a skewed distribution.